maggieddie/pushdownoo/README.md

 ##### If you are on Mac, use JDK 6 or 7 later (Compiling openJDK on Mac is complicated and prone to fail).

+### In case you encounter compilation StackOverflow Error, please change ant default options.
+On Mac (64bits), you can modify your ~/.bash_profile as follows:

+	export ANT_OPTS="-Xmx2048M -Xms2048M -Xss512M -XX:MaxPermSize=512m

 *NOTE*, the default sbt configuration needs to be changed.

 Change  the sbt file: